 When the 1990s dawned, Cheryl Ladd continued to find lucrative work in hit movies and TV, with a major role in the thriller Poison Ivy alongside Drew Barrymore in ’92.

-Even today she continues to appear in high-profile productions.
+Even today, Cheryl Ladd continues to appear in high-profile productions.

-From 2003 to 2008 she played a key supporting role in the drama series Las Vegas alongside James Caan, and has recently had guest slots in cutting-edge dramas like Ray Donovan and The People vs. O.J.
+From 2003 to 2008 she played a key supporting role in the drama series Las Vegas as Jillian Deline alongside James Caan, and has recently had guest slots in cutting-edge dramas like Ray Donovan and The People vs. O.J.
 Simpson.

-She has also starred in Annie Get Your Gun on Broadway, as well as working tirelessly as a celebrity ambassador for Childhelp, a charity which helps to combat child abuse.
+She has also starred in Annie Get Your Gun on Broadway, as well as working tirelessly as a celebrity ambassador for Childhelp, a charity that helps to combat child abuse.

 In short, Cheryl Ladd has had and continues to have a dynamic and varied career.
 One which shows no sign of slowing down.